Differentiable monotonicity-preserving schemes for discontinuous Galerkin methods on arbitrary meshes: Monotonicity Properties

 \section{Monotonicity Properties}

 In this section we introduce the desired properties that we want our discrete problem to fulfill.
-The use of local extrema in dG is too restrictive for our purposes.
-One can satisfy DMP and positivity properties without the need to eliminate all local extrema.
+The use of local extrema in dG is too restrictive for our purposes. \JB{In dG, due to the existence of jumps, local extrema that do not harm the MP may appear, e.g. a possitive jump between two elements with negative gradients}.
 Thus, we consider the concept of \emph{discrete local extrema}, which is defined on nodes, and means that the nodal value is extremum in the support of the node.
 A discrete local extremum is a local extremum, but not the opposite.
 We will see later on that this weaker definition is enough for our purposes.

-\begin{definition}[Local Discrete Extremum] The function $v_h \in\vh$ has a local discrete maximum (resp. minimum) on a node $a \in \mathcal{N}_h$ if $u_a\geq u_h(\x)$ (resp. $u_a\leq u_h(\x)$) $\forall \x\in \domain_a$, and also $u_a\geq \bc(\x)$ (resp. $u_a\leq \bc(\x)$) $\forall \x\in \partial\domain_a\cap\partial\domain$. \end{definition} Therefore, the DMP can be defined as follows. \begin{definition}[DMP] For steady problems a solution $u_h\in\vh$ satisfies the local DMP if for every $a \in \mathcal{N}_h$, we have:
+\begin{definition}[Local Discrete Extremum] The function $u_h \in\vh$ has a local discrete maximum (resp. minimum) on a node $a \in \mathcal{N}_h$ if $u_a\geq u_h(\x)$ (resp. $u_a\leq u_h(\x)$) $\forall \x\in \domain_a$, and also $u_a\geq \bc(\x)$ (resp. $u_a\leq \bc(\x)$) $\forall \x\in \partial\domain_a\cap\partial\domain$. \end{definition} Therefore, the DMP can be defined as follows. \begin{definition}[DMP] For steady problems a solution $u_h\in\vh$ satisfies the local DMP if for every $a \in \mathcal{N}_h$, we have:

 where $\bcprojection\in\vh|_{\partial\Omega}$ is the finite element interpolation of the boundary conditions on the Dirichlet boundary $\partial\domain_D$.
 In the case of transient problems, $u_a^{\max}$ and $u_a^{\min}$ are defined as